plicca/summerfish-swagger/README.md

 # summerfish-swagger

+With SummerFish we bring to Go developers a way of having swagger documentation auto-generated with no annotations needed!

 This package contains a golang implementation of Swagger 2.0 (aka [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)): it knows how to serialize and deserialize swagger specifications.